 How to help children with anxiety handle a busy Christmas

-Christmas… the most wonderful time of the year for some, whilst for others not all is festive and jolly.
-Christmas can actually be a rather anxiety provoking time, and can be particularly overwhelming for some children.
-With presents, dinners, decorations and music on top of a disturbed routine, it’s no wonder that children with anxiety may struggle to enjoy themselves.
+Christmas is the most wonderful time of the year for some, whilst for others not all is festive and jolly.
+Christmas can be a rather anxious time for some children and can be particularly overwhelming.
+Taking into consideration the presents, the social events, the decorations and music alongside a disturbed routine, it becomes all the more understandable why some children struggle to enjoy themselves during the festive season.

 Have a clear plan

 Sometimes, just simply being aware of what the day will bring can help a child mentally prepare for upcoming events.
 Having a clear plan will allow your children to communicate their concerns and worries to you.
 Encourage this, as understanding what your child is specifically worrying about will allow you to discuss solutions together.

 If your child’s anxiety symptoms specifically stem from social events, then letting them know in advance about social gatherings can often be helpful in managing any symptoms.
 It provides the opportunity for you to put a plan in place, together.
 Ensure that you answer any questions that they have and be as honest as possible with your answers.

 Questions may include:

 Will there be games to play?’